 Introduction

 Multiple industrial units and anthropogenic activities (including leather tanning, chemicals processing, steel manufacturing and production, electroplating, batteries manufacturing, wood preservation, paints, dyes production, pulp processing, fertilizers abuse, application of sewage sludge and mining) are continuously discharging cadmium, nickel and chromium loaded effluents into the environment via diverse range of processing activities.
 The Concentrations of these potentially toxic metals within the environmental compartments (land and water bodies) considerably vary.

+Toxic heavy metals in terrestrial and aquatic ecosystems is an environmental and public health concern.
+Heavy metals have persistent nature and accumulate in the environment and consequently contaminate the food chains.
+The inorganic pollutants are being discarded in soil, water and atmosphere due to the rapidly growing sectors of industries and agriculture, lack of proper waste management, fertilizers and pesticides.
+The fate of these pollutants is different.
+Some metals affect the biological functions and growth, while the other accumulate in different organs which cause serious diseases such as cancer (Ali, H., Khan, E., & Ilahi, I. (2019).

 These metals are extremely harmful at lower concentrations as they get accumulated in the food webs and pose serious health issues.
 Hence, these metals are highly concerning because of their extensive applications in developing countries (especially irrigation of agricultural lands with industrial wastewater is of foremost concern), their persistence and nondegradable features along with long term consequences on all the life forms and ecological stability (Congeevaram et al. 2007; Takahashi et al. 2012; Olaniran et al. 2013; Reis et al. 2014; Banerjee et al. 2015; Tarekegn et al. 2020).
 Cadmium is known to be wide spread ecological contaminant and has been identified as a potent toxin (being non-essential metal), which adversely affects the living organisms even at low concentrations via entering the environmental compartments and transmission in to the food chain.
 Cadmium interferes in symbiosis between plants and microorganisms, disrupts the enzymatic activities, inhibits DNA mediated transformations in microbes and enhances the plants’ liability towards fungal invasions, thus, lowers the crop yields/productivity (Chellaiah, 2018; Lata et al. 2019; Xu et al. 2020).

+Cadmium is selectively accumulated in some organs such the liver, kidney, gills, and exoskeleton and is not evenly distributed throughout the body.
+In muscle tissues, the concentrations are several orders of magnitude lower.
+The way that Cd is disposed of in the organisms used in the laboratory research generally resembles how it is done in nature.
+Numerous biotic variables, such as body size, age, sex, etc., affect bioaccumulation, but in-depth research is still missing in this area.
+The environmental Cd's chemical form has a significant impact on how much Cd marine species may bioaccumulate (Ray, S. (1984).

 Chromium exists in nature as chromium III form, which is an essential metal and facilitates the glucose metabolism in living organisms.
 But, its hexavalent form (chromium VI) is highly toxic and considered as mutagenic and carcinogenic, and is known to exert deleterious effects on the microorganisms and plants (Ahemad, 2014; Thatheyus and Ramya, 2016; Quiton et al. 2018).